XpiritBV/CodeToCloud-Workshop/Challenges/Prequisites/Readme.md

 ```
 .workshop/workshop-step.ps1  Start "DEVWF-T00X"
 ```
+When you see this, execute the following steps

 * In your Codespace, open a `pwsh` terminal
 * Navigate to the root of your repository